Audience: Administrators, gifted coordinators, teachers grades K–8

 Digital Content: Includes customizable forms from the book and a PDF presentation for professional development

-Praise for the previous edition of The Cluster Grouping Handbook: A Schoolwide Model
+Praise for The Cluster Grouping Handbook: A Schoolwide Model